 When you are running an innovation project, the odds are stacked against you.
 You’re facing uncertainties.
 What do your users need?
 Will the product work out in the market?
 Do you have a good grip on the new technologies you plan to use?
 You need feedback quickly and test your riskiest assumptions first.

-As Wim mentioned in an earlier post, you should protect your team from anything which may slow them down.
+You should protect your team from anything which may slow them down.
 If you run innovation project the same way as your other IT projects and prioritize integration, you will lose the speed and flexibility crucial for testing out your idea.
 Spending time and money on integration with your systems and fitting the project in your IT landscape may be all for naught when you need to shelve the idea, or find yourself with limited flexibility when you want to change it.
 Or worse, you may forget to focus on learning what works first.

 So let your innovation team choose the tools best suited for them, even if it means they won’t use the same technologies or services as the rest of your organization.
 The team will work much faster and efficient when they are able to provision infrastructure or services (through the cloud & SaaS providers) themselves and use what technology or tools works best for the team and the use case at hand.
 If you want the numbers which prove this empowerment approach works, we heartily recommend the Accelerate: Building and Scaling High-Performing Technology Organizations book.
 Nicole Forsgren, Jez Humble, and Gene Kim researched for four years on what helps teams achieve high velocity and flexibility in software delivery.
 As you will want to validate your innovation idea fast, you will need it.